Powder Puff bonsai is one of the showiest of tropicals. They bloom frequently and are often used for indoor bonsai!

 He has created a masterpiece from a rangy wild plant.

-To read about powder puff bonsai care, propagation, pests and diseases go to the More about Powder Puff (including care) page.
+To read about powder puff bonsai care, propagation, pests and diseases go to the More about Powder Puff Bonsai page ... includes how to count the days to make it bloom for a show!

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.